 - You’ll need two people to assemble the matzoh.
 Pick up one glued piece and one dry piece, and press the glued edge of one against the dried edge of the other.
 Balance those upright with your hand while adding the other dry and glued pieces in the same manner.
 All four pieces should now be attached with wet glue and standing upright in a cube with no top and no bottom.

-- Although you could stack piles of books against each piece of matzoh to hold the cube together while it dries, it may help to line the inside with duct tape.
-It won’t show when the flower arrangement is completed.
+- Now line the inside of the cube with duct tape.
+Don't worry—it won’t show when the flower arrangement is completed.
 Let the glue dry overnight.
-There is no need to remove the tape.

 - Fill the vase with water and a flower arrangement tall enough to show over the top of the matzoh cube.

 - Set the cube on your table.
-Carefully lower the vase into the center of it so the flowers appear to emerge from a matzoh vase.
+Carefully lower the vase into the center of the cube so the flowers appear to emerge from a matzoh vase.